mecid/mecid.github.io/_posts/2023-12-05-mastering-mapkit-in-swiftui-customizations.md

 }
 ```

 Today, we learned how to customize map presentation in SwiftUI.
 SwiftUI provides a flexible and easy-to-use API for configuring map controls, styles, and interaction modes.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!